meld-cp/SyncTrayzor/README.md

 SyncTrayzor is the tray utility, looks like a normal Windows program, and has menus and suchlike, and a big area where Syncthing's web interface is displayed.

  - If you're having problems connecting to other devices, your files aren't synchronizing, or you're getting error messages in the console area, [raise an issue with Syncthing](https://github.com/syncthing/syncthing/issues/new) or [post on the Syncthing forums](https://forum.syncthing.net).
- - If SyncTrayzor isn't talking to Syncthing, you're getting error dialogs, it's not auto-starting, etc, [raise an issue with SyncTrayzor](https://github.com/canton7/SyncTrayzor/issues/new).
+ - If SyncTrayzor isn't talking to Syncthing, you're getting error dialogs, it's not auto-starting, etc, [raise an issue with SyncTrayzor](https://github.com/GermanCoding/SyncTrayzor/issues/new).
- - If you're not sure, raise an issue here and I'll redirect you if appropriate.
+ - If you're not sure, open a new discussion topic and someone will guide you to an appropiate place.

 Contributing
 ------------

 Multi-lingual?
 SyncTrayzor needs you!
-Please read [Localization](https://github.com/canton7/SyncTrayzor/wiki/Localization).
+Please read [Localization](https://github.com/GermanCoding/SyncTrayzor/wiki/Localization).

 Want to make a contribution?
 Fantastic, and thank you!
-Please read [Contributing](https://github.com/canton7/SyncTrayzor/wiki/Contributing) first.
+Please read [Contributing](https://github.com/GermanCoding/SyncTrayzor/wiki/Contributing) first.

 Find Syncthing/SyncTrayzor useful?
 Please donate!